 What a year …

-In terms of workload, 2017 came in like a lion and went out just the same.
+In terms of workload, this year came in like a lion and went out just the same.

 It’s been a fun year, a tiring year, a year of great people and awesome memories, but I am happy to be leaving it feeling better than when I started, and looking forward to the long and winding road ahead!

-Here are some of my favorite moments from the year, and some of what I have planned for 2018:
+Here are some of my favorite moments from the year, and some of what I have planned for next year:

 I’ve been shooting enthusiast and grassroots motorsports for a while, but aside from one Pirelli World Challenge race in December of 2016, I’d never ventured into professional sportscar racing.